|

 bind-tty-special-chars (On)

-control characters treated specially by the kernel's
+characters that are treated specially by the kernel's

 terminal driver to their readline equivalents.
+These

 blink-matching-paren (Off)